juano2310/SuperCANBus/README.md

 ## Configuration

-The pub/sub protocol can be configured by modifying constants in `CANMqtt.h`:
+The pub/sub protocol can be configured by modifying constants in `CANPubSub.h`:

 ```cpp
 #define MAX_SUBSCRIPTIONS       20  // Max unique topics